alanng10/class-lang/Docue/Article/Single/a.md

 Single is not enough general to make model package.

-Single is most gain program lang in make abstract for effect.
+Single is most gain program lang in make class for effect.

 Single is object oriented.
 Single is class base.